6 Fast Tooth Pain Relief Remedies You Can Try at Home Tonight

 Call your dentist as soon as any pain starts

 It’s important to contact your dentist if pain is severe or does not go away.
 Smile by Design is always ready to treat your dental emergency.
-Call us on 1800 888 645 or book an appointment online.
+Call us on (02) 9389 3333 or book an appointment online.
 We are usually able to see you the day of your call.
 If you experience pain after-hours, you can leave a message for one of our on-call staff.
-Providing dental treatment for your comfort and oral health are our primary concerns and putting care off too long can only cause further complications and even the need for more invasive treatment – even if you’re able to tolerate the discomfort.
+Providing dental treatment for your comfort and oral health is our primary concerns and putting care off too long can only cause further complications and even the need for more invasive treatment – even if you’re able to tolerate the discomfort.

 Written by